-My weekends are precious to me, that’s why I make the most of them as part of a healthy lifestyle.
+My weekends are precious to me as a new mum over 40, that’s why I make the most of them as part of a healthy lifestyle.

-During the week I am torn between two worlds, always trying to be in two places at once – and sometimes questioning whether the other side of the “work” fence is better.
+During the week I am torn between two worlds, always trying to be in two places at once.
+Sometimes questioning whether the other side of the “work” fence is better.
 However my decision to work is based on my family’s needs, therefore I keep going.

 So I feel it’s my turn on Saturdays and Sundays to make the most of my leisure time.
-Don’t get me wrong, I love what I do in the workplace but I am a firm believer in a work-life balance and the importance of recharging my mental and physical batteries.
+Don’t get me wrong, I love what I do in the workplace.
+However I am a firm believer in a work-life balance and the importance of recharging my mental and physical batteries.
 That’s what I see weekends are for.

 I am not one for lie-ins – my body clock doesn’t let me these days.
-So it’s an early start on Saturdays with a good family breakfast, a glass of saffron and rosebud tea and a spot of blog planning before I head to the gym.
+It’s an early start on Saturdays with a good breakfast, saffron tea and a spot of blog planning.

 Breakfast more often than not is a tomato omelette with garlic and turmeric, or green eggs – that’s eggs fried and covered in dill.
 Cyrus loves both dishes.